azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab2-sourcesOfResources.md

 ## What's up next

-In the next section we'll start to use some of the more complex functions that you can make use of in ARM templates.
+In the next section we will start to use some of the more complex functions that you can make use of in ARM templates.